-Again, that covers the area of social persuasion that we talked about earlier.
+Again, that covers the social persuasion area we discussed earlier.

 That’s because two people can not only motivate but they will also feel accountable to each other.

-For example, one person doesn’t feel like training today as they are tired but turn up anyway because they don’t want to let their training partner down.
+For example, one person doesn’t feel like training today as they are tired but turns up anyway because they don’t want to let their training partner down.

 Seek help from the past